How High Blood Sugar Affects Our Kidneys

 Not everyone who is diagnosed with diabetes will also develop kidney disease.
 There are certain factors which play a part, such as blood pressure, blood sugar control, and genetics.

-So, in other words, the better you keep your blood glucose levels and diabetes under control, the less your chances of getting kidney disease.
+So, in other words, the better we keep our blood glucose levels under control, the less our chances of getting kidney disease.

 The bad news is that there are practically no warning signs until almost all of the function is gone.
 This is because one’s kidneys work very hard to make up for the failing blood vessels.
 Furthermore, these symptoms are anything but specific.